"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 In the same instant, Nick shot back onto the road.
 In a squeal of brakes, they barely managed to avoid a collision.

 “Oh heavens!”
-Shirley exclaimed, seeing in her rearview mirror that he’d come to a stop with his tires perched on the cliff.
+Shirley exclaimed when she saw in her rearview mirror that he’d come to a stop with his front tires perched on the cliff.

 He was still swearing at the stupid woman when she bounced off the road to park alongside a pickup truck with a swirling blue light fixed to its roof.
 Nick skidded to a stop behind her.